istaustria/istaustria.github.io/_publications/2019/GeometryAwareScatteringCompensation.md

 doi: https://doi.org/10.1145/3306346.3322992

 abstract: |
   Commercially available full-color 3D printing allows for detailed control of material deposition in a volume, but an exact reproduction of a target surface appearance is hampered by the strong subsurface scattering that causes nontrivial volumetric cross-talk at the print surface.
 Previous work showed how an iterative optimization scheme based on accumulating absorptive materials at the surface can be used to find a volumetric distribution of print materials that closely approximates a given target appearance.
+In this work, we first revisit the assumption that pushing the absorptive materials to the surface results in minimal volumetric cross-talk.
+We design a full-fledged optimization on a small domain for this task and confirm this previously reported heuristic.
+Then, we extend the above approach that is critically limited to color reproduction on planar surfaces, to arbitrary 3D shapes.
+Our method enables high-fidelity color texture reproduction on
+3D prints by effectively compensating for internal light scattering within arbitrarily shaped objects.
+In addition, we propose a content-aware gamut mapping that significantly improves color reproduction for the pathological case of thin geometric features.
+Using a wide range of sample objects with complex textures and geometries, we demonstrate color reproduction whose fidelity is superior to state-of-the-art drivers for color 3D printers.

 teaser:
   caption: |